Los Campesinos!: Band sound and influences

 When the band first emerged on the indie pop scene, they were pigeonholed with the 'twee pop' movement, as a result of their lively, joyous music.
 The band have worked hard since their 2008 debut, Hold On Now, Youngster, to shake this image.
 With their second recording, We Are Beautiful, We Are Doomed, critics generally applauded the band for adopting a new, darker guise.
 This continued through their following two albums, though whilst expanding the band's instrumental sounds.
+In an interview with Noisey in 2017, Gareth recalled that the band was labeled as a twee band early in their career, and they initially embraced the tag because they were happy to have people sharing their opinion on their music, saying, "We did invite the 'twee' label upon ourselves.
+I'm not sure if it's ever really accurate but it was a useful pigeonhole for us and, well, fair enough."
+Reflecting their movement away from their early sound, Gareth said, "Some people would use it to reference our most recent records and for me, then, that's just inaccurate.
+You may as well be calling us trance."

 As a band, they have before claimed to be heavily influenced by Pavement, Modest Mouse, Guided By Voices, Blur, The Beautiful South, Xiu Xiu, Broken Social Scene, Built To Spill, Yo La Tengo, Sonic Youth, Pulp, Belle & Sebastian, The Magnetic Fields, Joy Division and The Smiths, amongst others.
 They also cite the literature of B. S. Johnson, obsessions with death, and football as their non-musical influences.

 Gareth has cited Paul Heaton, the frontman of The Housemartins and The Beautiful South, as his biggest influence as a songwriter.
 He told Stereogum, "It's safe to say, if it were not for Paul Heaton, I would never have wanted to write lyrics."

 Gareth's lyrics regularly feature references and allusions to football; Jeff Rueter of The Athletic wrote, "Few bands incorporate football parlance into their lyrics quite like Los Campesinos! — it's become a sort of Easter egg hunt for their fans written by [Gareth] David.
 'Béla Guttmann of love.
 Curse all my exes to a life of celibacy,' he sings on 'Let It Spill.'
 'Dreamt I'm anchoring that midfield, like the anchor in my midriff,' he offers on 'I Broke Up in Amarante.'"
-As of 2020, Gareth is the vice-chairperson of Welton Rovers F.C., a Western Football League club based in Midsomer Norton.
+From 2020, Gareth was the vice-chairperson of Welton Rovers F.C., a Western Football League club based in Midsomer Norton.
+However, in October 2023 he revealed via a private X post that as of the 31st August 2023, he is no longer volunteering for the club.

 Members

 Though the band formed in Wales, none of the members are Welsh.
+The members used to replace their surnames with "Campesinos!" as stage names, but discontinued the practice in 2024.